 One day when Lila was screaming and crying with particular vigor, Rob said to his wife, “Listen to the pipes on that kid!
 Really!
 I think there’s some great singing potential there!”
 His wife had just glared at him, looking for signs of sarcasm.
 When she found none she turned away, saying something about how her ears hurt.

 Rob thought now that he probably would have loved a second child just as much, but not in the same way, because every child is different.
 And maybe that’s the kind of favorite child Jesus was.
 God didn’t necessarily love him more, just differently?
 Especially given his great capacity for spiritual insight?
 But look what Jesus got for having all that capacity.
 He got to do all the difficult tasks.
 Turn these tradesmen into full-time spiritual teachers.
 Become an enemy of the state.
 Get tortured and killed in the most public and humiliating way.
-It didn’t seem like a very “grand” way to be treated.
+It didn’t seem like a very “grand” state of being.

-And from that perspective, thinking oneself to be akin to Christ (his younger, more modern brother) could be considered a death wish more than a delusion of grandeur.
+And from that perspective, thinking oneself to be akin to Christ could be considered a death wish more than a delusion of grandeur.

 Rob reached his hand into the crinkly cookie bag and touched crumbs.
 He shook his head.
 He had eaten the whole bag.
 He should have known that would happen, that he would get to thinking and then not realize how much he’d eaten.